apptainer/singularity-userdocs/cloud_library.rst

 Here's an example:

 .. note::
-    When pushing your container, theres no need to add a ``.sif`` to the end of the container name, like on your local machine.
+    When pushing your container, theres no need to add a ``.sif`` (Singularity Image Format) to the end of the container name, (like on your local machine), because all containers on the library are SIF containers.

 Let's assume you have your container (v1.0.1), and you want to push that container without deleting your ``:latest`` container, then you can add a version tag to that container, like so: